ggomez1403/hotel-booking-system/README.md

 3. Navigate to the project directory: `cd hotel-booking-system`
 4. Navigate to the project directory and run `mvnw spring-boot:run`
 5. Access the API through the provided endpoints.

+## 🔐 User Registration and Authentication
+- Upon registering, users receive a JWT token in the response.
+- Use this token to authorize further API requests by entering it in the Swagger UI's 'Authorize' button.
+- Role-Based Access: Explore different levels of access and operations based on user roles (ADMIN, USER).

 ## 📚 Documentation
 - Visit the Swagger UI for detailed API documentation: [Swagger UI](https://hotel-booking-system-production-dd4f.up.railway.app/swagger-ui/index.html)